raniya02/dtn_crypto_chat/README.md

 For simplicity, all IP addresses are set to `localhost`, meaning this chat application is intended to run on a single device (for the time being).
 If you need to test communication between different devices, you’ll need to update the IP addresses in `test_setup.sh` accordingly.
 Additionally, if the ports used by this chat application are already in use by other services, you’ll need to manually change the port numbers in the script.

+As soon as the line `Configuring contact between "Alice" and "Carol" ...` appeared, you can continue with the next step.

 ### Step 2 - Start all three users: Alice, Bob, and Carol

 In separate terminals, activate the Python virtual environment and start the users: